Youth Without God

-A shocking allegorical evocation of life under fascism is brought to the stage by Oscar-winning dramatist Christopher Hampton (Dangerous Liaisons, Atonement, The Son), Youth Without God is a chilling reminder that populist political rhetoric has consequences.
+A shocking allegorical evocation of life under fascism by Oscar-winning dramatist Christopher Hampton (Dangerous Liaisons, Atonement, The Son), Youth Without God is a chilling reminder that populist political rhetoric has consequences.

-When a teacher reprimands a student for a racist comment, he stands accused of ‘sabotage of the Fatherland'.
-His students revolt, and a murder follows.
-The teacher must face his role in it, even if it costs him everything.
+When a teacher reprimands a student for a racist comment, he stands accused of ‘sabotage of the Fatherland’.
+As events escalate, and a murder takes place, the teacher must decide whether to take a stand, even if it costs him everything.

 In Youth Without God, written in exile having fled the Nazis, Horvath portrays a world of individual ruthlessness and collective numbness which is as relevant today as it was on its release in 1938.

 If you are experiencing issues with your booking, please click here.Book tickets